 From the Admin console Home page, go to AppsGoogle WorkspaceDrive and Docs.

 - To apply the setting to everyone, leave the top organizational unit selected.
 Otherwise, select a child organizational unit or a configuration group.

 - Next to User options, select Allow users to migrate files to shared drives.

 - For the existing folders, ask users to grant Viewer access or higher to your administrator account.
-Only folders owned by a user in your organization can be migrated.

 - Drag the My Drive folders to the shared drive folders.